Rob Dibble: Playing career

-Temper

-During his career, Dibble was known for his temper.
-During a game in July 1989, he hit Mets second basemen Tim Teufel in the back with a pitch; Teufel then charged Dibble, causing a benches clearing brawl.
 After saving a game in April 1991 despite giving up two runs in relief, Dibble threw a baseball 400 feet into the center-field seats at Cincinnati, inadvertently striking a woman.
 He was also involved in a brawl in 1991 with Astros shortstop Eric Yelding.
 Later in the 1991 season, he threw a baseball into the back of Cubs outfielder Doug Dascenzo as he ran down the first base line and was subsequently ejected from the game.
-Dibble also was involved in a brawl with manager Lou Piniella in the Reds clubhouse after a game in 1992.

-Later career
+On June 23, 1992, Dibble recorded his 500th career strikeout in fewer innings—368—than any other pitcher in modern baseball history up to that point (Aroldis Chapman later passed him).
+After a September 18 game saw the Reds win without needing Dibble on the mound, the post-game interview of team manager Lou Piniella led to a scuffle when Dibble disagreed with Piniella's assessment that Dibble wasn't used because of a "bad shoulder".
+The two shoved each other in front of cameras that saw both of them have to visit team owner Marge Schott and management to go with an apology.

+Dibble, seeing the trade of co-closer Norm Charlton to Seattle as a move that essentially anointed Dibble as their primary closer, stated his desire to turn a new leaf with two goals for 1993: save 40 games and improve his reputation.
+On April 21, he broke his left forearm during a game and was projected to miss six weeks.
+He returned in late May but had a 6.48 ERA in 45 games that saw him collect 19 saves.
+In April of 1994, Dibble required surgery for a torn rotator cuff in his right shoulder.
+It was speculated at the time that he would miss three months, but he ended up missing the entire season.

-Dibble required surgery to his pitching arm in 1994, and missed the entire season as a result.
-Dibble signed with the Chicago White Sox.
-They unsuccessfully tried to trade him in spring training so they sent him to their AAA team at Birmingham Al. where he went 0–2 in 11 games.
-He then pitched 16 games for the White Sox and after being released he was picked up by the Milwaukee Brewers where he pitched in 15 more games.
-His combined MLB 1995 record was 1–2 with a 7.18 ERA with 46 batters walked in 21 innings.
+Dibble signed with the Chicago White Sox before the 1995 season.
+The team briefly suspended him after he expressed he criticized replacement players during the ongoing strike, saying the strikebreakers were "going to be labeled like child molesters for the rest of their lives."
+After failing to trade him during spring training, the White Sox sent Dibble to the Triple-A Birmingham Barons, where he went 0–2 in 11 games.
+He then pitched 16 games for the White Sox and after being released he was picked up by the Milwaukee Brewers, where he pitched in 15 more games.
+His combined MLB 1995 record was 1–2 with a 7.18 ERA, walking 46 batters in 21 innings.

-Dibble opted to make a comeback, signing a minor league contract on April 14, 1996, with the Florida Marlins but Dibble would ultimately see no game action with the Marlins or their minor league affiliates.
+Dibble opted to make a comeback, signing a minor league contract on April 14, 1996, with the Florida Marlins.
+However, Dibble would ultimately see no game action with the Marlins or their minor league affiliates.